slmgc/Nothing/README.md

 }
 ```

-Q: Why should I use **Nothing** if there are better alternatives like [optional chaining] or [lodash.get]?
+Q-3: Why should I use **Nothing** if there are better alternatives like [optional chaining] or [lodash.get]?

 A: Each of these solutions have their pros and cons.
 Your choice should depend on the use-case:

 1. Optional chaining syntax would be the best choice, but it requires a transpilation step as modern browsers don't support the syntax and it might take a while before it will get into the future ECMAScript standard.
-1. `lodash.get` is good for a basic property chain traversal, but it requires an alien syntax and fails when there is a need to call a method somewhere in a property chain:
+2. `lodash.get` is good for a basic property chain traversal, but it requires an alien syntax and fails when there is a need to call a method somewhere in a property chain:

 ```js
 import get from 'lodash.get'